When you look at the ingredients list of most processed foods, you will find added food additives and food preservatives.

-At first glance, it may seem perfectly fine and a good substitute for sugar.
+At first glance, it may seem perfectly fine and a good sugar substitute.
 But, this Artificial Sweeteners is way sweeter than sugar and loaded with chemicals.

 It has been estimated that artificial sweeteners are 700 times sweeter than normal sugar.

-While regular intake of artificial sweeteners has been linked to many health-related issues.
-It will lead to type-2 diabetes, weight gain, high blood pressure, high blood sugar and many more.
+The regular intake of artificial sweeteners has been linked to many health-related issues.
+It will lead to type-2 diabetes, weight gain, high blood pressure, high blood sugar, and many more.

 What research says about artificial sweeteners?